Freelancing can be really scary for beginners.

 Freelancing can be majorly uncomfortable.

-You won’t always know where your next paycheck is coming from, you’ll probably be rejected more times than you can count, and you’ll definitely experience a few days where you ask yourself:
+You won’t always know where your next paycheck is coming from, you’ll probably be rejected more times than you can count, and you’ll experience a few days where you ask yourself:

 “Why the heck am I doing this?